 Then a light bulb went off and I wondered what would happen if I combined the two cookies to make one ultimate peanut butter chocolate chip cookie recipe?!
 My hunch that it would be amazing was right!

-These cookies are soft, chewy, and loaded with nutty flavor, and we go one step further by adding lots of chocolate chips!
+These cookies are soft, chewy, and loaded with nutty flavor, and we go one step further by adding lots of chocolate chips.
+If you love loaded cookies, this cowboy cookie recipe is a must try with a little bit of everything from nuts to oats and of course chocolate chips!

 Why This Recipe Works